Death toll in central Texas flash floods rises to 79 as sheriff says 10 campers remain missing

 He pledged to keep searching until "everybody is found" from Friday's flash floods.
 Ten other deaths were reported in Travis, Burnet, Kendall, Tom Green and Williamson counties, according to local officials.
 The death toll is certain to rise over the next few days, said Col. Freeman Martin of the Texas Department of Public Safety.

-The governor warned Sunday that additional rounds of heavy rains lasting into Tuesday could produce more life-threatening flooding, especially in places already saturated.
+The governor warned that additional rounds of heavy rains lasting into Tuesday could produce more life-threatening flooding, especially in places already saturated.
+As he spoke at a news conference in Austin, emergency alerts lit up mobile phones in Kerr County that warned of “High confidence of river flooding" and a loudspeaker near Camp Mystic urged people to leave.
+Minutes later, however, authorities on the scene said there was no risk.

 Families were allowed to look around the camp beginning Sunday morning.
 One girl walked out of a building carrying a large bell.
 A man, who said his daughter was rescued from a cabin on the highest point in the camp, walked a riverbank, looking in clumps of trees and under big rocks.